Back to Blog

 If your wellness checks consistently reveal concerns, it may be time for:

-1. A comprehensive geriatric assessment — A medical evaluation covering physical, cognitive, and functional abilities
+1. A comprehensive geriatric assessment — A medical evaluation covering physical, cognitive, and functional abilities.
+Many hospitals have geriatric assessment clinics that offer this as a coordinated service.

-3. Adult day programs — Structured social and health services during daytime hours
+3. Adult day programs — Structured social and health services during daytime hours, providing both stimulation for your parent and respite for you

 4. Assisted living — When independent living becomes unsafe despite support systems

-5. Memory care — Specialized facilities for seniors with dementia or Alzheimer's
+5. Memory care — Specialized facilities for seniors with dementia or Alzheimer's, with staff trained in the unique needs of cognitive impairment

 Cost Considerations